Want to improve your exam results? There’s an app for that!

 Fortunately for South African parents, there is an educational app available that checks all the right boxes.
 Launched in 2014 and quickly becoming one of the most talked about learning tools, WorksheetCloud (see pricing and sign up info here) is a South African designed and developed app that helps children in primary and high school prepare for tests and exams through online and printable worksheets.

 The company behind WorksheetCloud, Learning Lab Apps, doesn’t reveal the number of subscribers using the app.
-However WorksheetCloud as a brand has over 100,000 followers on Facebook and has a partnership with Woolworths MySchool.
-The app also won the Western Cape Premier’s Entrepreneurship Award in 2015 for being the best emerging business in the Western Cape.
+However WorksheetCloud as a brand has over 100,000 followers on Facebook and has a partnership with MySchool to give all MySchool cardholders a discount on WorksheetCloud membership.
+The app also won the Western Cape Premier’s Entrepreneurship Award as “the best emerging business in the Western Cape”.

 And parents are raving.
 The app has received a 4.5 out of 5 star rating by customers who describe WorksheetCloud as one of the best ways to prepare your child for school exams.